Average Repair Costs for Six Common Heat Pump Problems

 Here’s what to check:

 • Is your thermostat on the proper setting?
-If you want cooling, make sure it’s set to “cool,” “auto” and that your setting is lower than the ambient temperature.
+If you want cooling, make sure it’s set to “cool,” “auto” and that your setting is lower than the current temperature.
 If you want heat, it should be set to “heat,” “auto” and your setting should be higher than the current temperature.
-If you have a programmable thermostat, put in new the batteries if the screen appears jumbled or blank.
+If you have a programmable thermostat, put in new the batteries if the screen looks jumbled or blank.

 Estimated Repair Cost

-2. Heat Pump Can’t Shut Down
+2. Heat Pump Won’t Turn Off

 If it’s extremely hot or cold outside, your heat pump may need to operate longer than normal to reach your desired temperature.